braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/analytics/snowplow.md

 # Snowplow

+{:.subintro}
-> [Snowplow][1] is a scalable open-source platform for rich, high-quality, low-latency data collection.
+[Snowplow][1] is a scalable open-source platform for rich, high-quality, low-latency data collection.
 It is designed to collect high-quality, complete behavioral data for enterprise businesses.

 The Braze and Snowplow integration enables users to forward Snowplow events to Braze through Google Tag Manager server-side tagging.
 The Snowplow Braze tag allows you to send events to Braze while offering additional flexibility and control:
 - Full visibility into all transformations on the data